Skip to main content

 Paying your guild membership dues is an easy way to make a difference for kids.
-Last year, dues payments contributed $141,000 to Seattle Children’s.
+This year, dues payments contributed $155,000 to Seattle Children’s.
 Pay your fiscal year 2014 dues now.

 Guild News is an e-mail newsletter sent three times a year that includes articles about what's happening at the Guild Association and highlights of guild fundraising successes.

 Port Ludlow Golf-A-Thon